SeineAle/daytona-md/daytona2.md

 ### Setting up the project without Daytona

-In this section, we will set up this repository locally without Daytona, after you have successfully cloned the repository.
+In this section, we will set up this repository locally without Daytona.

-#### Prerequisites
-Make sure you have Node.js installed on your machine.
-You can download it from [Node.js official website](https://nodejs.org/).

 #### Step 1: Clone the Git Repository Locally
 - Open your terminal or command prompt and clone the repository using the following command: